Bart Township near Quarryville in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce • Settlements & Settlers.
 A significant historical year for this entry is 1747.

 Location.
-39° 54.502′ N, 76° 4.182′ W. Marker is in Bart Township, Pennsylvania, in Lancaster County.
-Marker is on Dry Wells Road, 0.1 miles east of Heyberger Road, on the right when traveling east.
+39° 54.502′ N, 76° 4.182′ W. Marker is near Quarryville, Pennsylvania, in Lancaster County.
+It is in Bart Township.
+It is on Dry Wells Road 0.1 miles east of Heyberger Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 307 Dry Wells Road, Quarryville PA 17566, United States of America.
 Touch for directions.